ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-asean/index.md

 Our mission is to leverage on spatially enabled data for urban applications, catalyse the development of 3D geoinformation in the context of smart cities, make sense of big geospatial data and digital twins in the built environment, and cater to disciplines such as architecture, urban planning, and real estate to make informed decisions using 3D city models and urban analytics.
 The group is the first one in Singapore encompassing the entire 3D GIS ecosystem under the same roof: from standardisation and generation of 3D city models all the way to their utilisation and visualisation, while continuously exploring new frontiers in the field.

+Our Lab is located at SDE4, [the first newly-built net-zero energy building in Singapore]({{< ref "/post/2020-12-sde4-ilfi/index.md" >}}), and the first university building in the world to be [WELL Certified Gold](https://www.wellcertified.com/).

 The principal investigator of the Lab was [awarded](/post/2020/07/16/filip-biljecki-appointed-as-presidential-young-professor/) the prestigious presidential young professorship in 2020, supporting the longterm development of the research group.

 {{< youtube iMgWJD8a2Xc >}}

-### Application
+### Application and contact

-The next round of applications starts in mid-2021.

-The applications will be handled by the university as per the [terms](http://www.nus.edu.sg/research/funding-opportunities/NUS-fellows-programme-southeast-asia) of the funding scheme.
+The applications will be handled externally as per the [terms](https://snas.org.sg/aseanfellowship) of the funding scheme.
 However, first you need to get in touch with us to discuss your application, primarily your research scope and agenda.

-Please do so by [email](mailto:filip@nus.edu.sg) (please write "NUS Fellows Programme" in the subject), including the following materials:
+Please do so by [email](mailto:filip@nus.edu.sg), including the following materials:

 * CV
 * Cover letter (up to 1 page) briefly indicating (i) your research interests, ideas for projects and research plans; and (ii) how do you intend to contribute to our growing research group and enhance its activities.